adamxjohns/MIDS_capstone/README.md

 ## Mixed Input Neural Network Model

- Our approach was inspired by Laura Lewis's work on [predicting accident locations with mixed neural networks](https://heartbeat.fritz.ai/building-a-mixed-data-neural-network-in-keras-to-predict-accident-locations-d51a63b738cf).
+ Our approach is indebted to Laura Lewis's work on [predicting accident locations with mixed neural networks](https://heartbeat.fritz.ai/building-a-mixed-data-neural-network-in-keras-to-predict-accident-locations-d51a63b738cf), and to [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python), an invaluable beginner's resource.

 ### Defining the Model Outcome and Metrics